You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 A carton full of eggs, showing a good source of protein and healthy food choice.

-Incomplete proteins, typically found in plant based sources like beans, grains, and nuts, lack one or more essential amino acids but can still be combined to form a complete protein profile.
+Incomplete proteins, typically found in plant-based sources like beans, grains, and nuts, lack one or more essential amino acids, which is why it’s critical to combine multiple sources to form a complete protein profile.

 Eating enough protein has a long list of benefits.
 Find more here.